superfly/docs/app-guides/custom-domains-with-fly.html.md

 When users make requests, their browser sends a `Host` header you can use to alter the behavior of your application.
 When you run your app server on Fly.io directly, just get the contents of the `Host` header to identify a request.

-If you're running your application on another provider, you will need to create a proxy application (like [NGINX](/docs/app-guides/global-nginx-proxy/)) to route traffic through Fly.
+If you're running your application on another provider, you will need to create a proxy application (like [NGINX](/docs/app-guides/global-nginx-proxy/)) to route traffic through Fly.io.
 Your application can then use the `X-Forwarded-Host` header to determine how to handle requests.

 ## Creating a custom domain on Fly.io manually